gijsvl/gijsvl.github.io/_posts/2017-10-12-apache-camel.md

 Finally, Apache Camel requires one key as an input, this key is used for both the encryption algorithm as well as the MAC algorithm.
 Although, this is not necessarily a security issue, for some choices of encryption algorithms in combination with a certain MAC algorithm this could lead to vulnerabilities.
 Therefore, this is generally considered bad practice.
 Moreover, because the security proofs don’t account for key reuse in different algorithms, the algorithms cannot guarantee security.

 ## CONCLUSION
 Apache Camel’s crypto library should not be used.
-I’m currently working on a pull-request to fix these mistakes.
-Hopefully, I succeed in fixing most mistakes, such that people can keep on using the library, including the crypto part without worrying about its security.
+If you would like to add encryption to your workflow, use a more vetted standard library such as BouncyCastle.